Preprint 44/2009

 grid dependent termination criteria at each discretization level.

-This implies that the overall computational cost scales linearly in the
+This implies that the overall computational cost scales almost

 H